vlang/v/doc/docs.md

 println(User{name:'Bob', age:20}) // "User{name:'Bob', age:20}"
 ```

-If you want to define a custom print value for your type, simply define a
-`.str() string` method.
+If you want to define a custom print value for your type, simply define a `.str() string` method.

-If you don't want to print a newline, use `print()` instead.
+If you don't want to print with a newline, use `print()` instead.

 ## Modules

 V is a very modular language.
-Creating reusable modules is encouraged and is
+Creating reusable modules is encouraged and is very simple.
-very simple.
-To create a new module, create a directory with your module's name and
-.v files with code:
+To create a new module, create a directory with your module's name and .v files with code:

 ```v
 cd ~/code/modules